 It also makes sense for founders to do a secondary transaction when seeking to realise a return on their asset (business), which is also known as taking chips off the table.
 De-risking ownership in a profitable business via a partial buyout is a widely adopted move among successful founders as it allows them to stay invested in their company while enjoying the fruits of their labour.

 Founders can choose to sell a minority or majority stake in their business via recapitalisations in order to onboard an active business partner who can support operations.
 The objective of the acquirer will typically be to optimise and scale the business in some form of collaboration with the founder.
 In the case of majority recapitalisations, founders can do what’s called a “double dip” meaning they sell 51% or more now and the rest once the buyer has increased the value of the company.

 From the acquirer’s point of view, buying a minority stake is often done with a goal to collect dividends via a shared earnings agreement.
 Some of course also speculate making capital gains down the line once the business has grown and gets bought.
 Buying in to hold a majority interest in a company can allow a professional to manage the business’ operations to scale and optimise it with the support of the founders.

 Regardless of whether an investor acquires primary or secondary shares, they will have to consider which market they want to operate in.
 Specifically, there is a big difference between public and private markets.

 Venture Capital firms focus heavily on primary transactions in the private market, while Private Equity firms help facilitate secondary deals mostly (counterexample here).

 In the public markets, companies raise funds in an Initial Public Offering (IPO).
-Secondary transactions are done via exchanges, such as for example the New York Stock Exchange.
+Secondary issues are done via exchanges, such as for example the New York Stock Exchange.

 Get the weekly newsletter and access the marketplace.